DanversKara/esphome-s3-box-3-lvgl/README.md

 Changes

-Removed the bottom navigation bar (Left / Home / Settings / Right)
+Removed the bottom navigation bar (Left / Home / Settings / Right) (the red circle on unit, is the home button)

 Navigation is now handled entirely by swipe gestures\